pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 > The key word in this phrase is “almost”.
 > For instance, a  `focus`  event does not bubble.
 There are other examples too, we’ll meet them.
 But still it’s an exception, rather than a rule, most events do bubble.

+For instance, if we have a single handler  `form.onclick`, then it can “catch” all clicks inside the form.
+No matter where the click happened, it bubbles up to  `<form>`  and runs the handler.

+In  `form.onclick`  handler:

+-   `this`  (=`event.currentTarget`) is the  `<form>`  element, because the handler runs on it.
+-   `event.target`  is the actual element inside the form that was clicked.

 ##  event.target
 A handler on a parent element can always get the details about where it actually happened.